bcgov/data-publication/pages/dsg_bcdc_metadata_standards.md

 ## MANDATORY METADATA FOR BC GEOGRAPHIC WAREHOUSE RESOURCES

 Table and column descriptions are required for all objects in the BC Geographic Warehouse.
 These descriptions are created by the BCGW data modeller, in consultation with the custodian and DataBC data administration staff.
-The medium for defining the descriptions is the Dataset Logfile, a template for which can be downloaded from [_Gogs_](https://gogs.data.gov.bc.ca/datasets/templates/src/branch/master/dataset_logfile).
-Note that that directory contains two TEMPLATE files, one for [_GSR_](faq.md#What-is-the-Geographic-Sites-Registry-GSR) dataloads and one for non-GSR dataloads.
+The medium for defining the descriptions is the [Dataset Logfile](dps_bcgw_w.md#dataset-logfile).

 ## MANDATORY METADATA FOR RESOURCES NOT IN THE BC GEOGRAPHIC WAREHOUSE